MOOZY: A Patient-First Foundation Model for Computational Pathology: Experiment Setup

 For Stage~1 self-supervised pretraining, the preprocessing yields $77{,}134$ slide feature grids: $53{,}286$ at $20\times$ and $23{,}848$ at $40\times$ magnification, sourced from $\sim$31.8\,TB of raw WSI data.
 The two corresponding feature grids from those two magnification levels are treated as independent training samples and sampled uniformly.
-Together, these slides span 23 distinct anatomical sites: adrenal gland, bladder, brain, breast, cervix, colon and rectum, esophagus, eye, head and neck, kidney, liver and bile ducts, lung, lymph node, ovary, pancreas, prostate, skin, soft tissue, stomach, testis, thymus, thyroid, and uterus.
+These slides span 23 distinct anatomical sites as shown in \Cref{fig:data_scale_overview}.

 For Stage~2 supervised fine-tuning, we construct $333$ tasks ($205$ classification and $128$ survival) across all $56$ datasets, averaging $6$ tasks per dataset.
 Survival supervision covers overall survival (OS), disease-specific survival (DSS), disease-free interval (DFI), and progression-free interval (PFI), depending on endpoint availability.
-Of these, $56$ are slide-level and $277$ are case-level (\ie, predictions aggregated over all slides of a patient).
-After merging task-specific supervision lists and deduplicating under the Stage~2 case-construction rule, the labelled Stage~2 subset comprises $41{,}089$ supervised cases and $45{,}179$ unique whole-slide images, a strict subset of the $53{,}286$ Stage~1 slides, since unlabeled slides are excluded.
-The mean per-task slide-to-patient ratio is $1.330$\footnote{Computed over tasks with valid patient identifiers as the mean of each task's unique-slide / unique-patient ratio, not as the global union ratio $45{,}179 / 41{,}089$.}.
-For datasets without patient-level identifiers, each slide is treated as a singleton case.
+Of these, $56$ are slide-level and $277$ are case-level (\ie, predictions aggregated over all slides of a case).
+The labeled Stage~2 subset comprises $41{,}089$ supervised cases and $45{,}179$ unique whole-slide images, a subset of the $53{,}286$ Stage~1 slides, since unlabeled slides are excluded.
+The mean per-task slide-to-case ratio is $1.330$\footnote{Computed over tasks as the mean of each task's unique-slide / unique-case ratio, not as the global union ratio.}.
 Per-organ statistics, class counts, and task-construction details are provided in \Cref{appendix_sec:organ_task_distribution,tab:class_distribution_appendix,appendix_sec:task_preparation}.
 A small subset of tasks was drawn from prior work~\cite{zhang2025standardizing,vaidya2501molecular}.
 For a broader landscape overview of computational pathology tasks, see~\cite{hosseini2024computational}.
 A consolidated scale overview is shown in \Cref{fig:data_scale_overview}.